MahirLabibUtso/DVWA-Practice/README.md

 There is a help button at the bottom of each page, which allows you to view hints & tips for that vulnerability.
 There are also additional links for further background reading, which relates to that security issue.

 # Warning
 Damn Vulnerable Web Application is damn vulnerable!
 Do not upload it to your hosting provider's public html folder or any Internet facing servers, as they will be compromised.
 It is recommend using a virtual machine (such as VirtualBox or VMware), which is set to NAT networking mode.
-Inside a guest machine, you can download and install XAMPP for the web server and datab
+Inside a guest machine, you can download and install XAMPP for the web server and database.